 Haven’t heard of water kefir?
 Water kefir is a probiotic drink made with water kefir grains.
-But don’t be fooled by that term, they don’t actually contain any grains such as wheat or any of that.
+But don’t be fooled by that term, they don’t actually contain any grains such as wheat or anything like that.

 It is slightly sweet, acidic, and carbonated making it a great and healthy alternative to sodas or sugary drinks.

-And it’s filled with gut beneficial bacterias and yeast.
+And it’s filled with gut beneficial bacteria and yeast.

 You can make water kefir from either powdered form or using live cultures.
 I prefer the live culture method because there are more beneficial bacteria strains.
 Plus, once you use your water kefir grains, they can be used over and over.